 - Develop, execute and oversee Operating Agreements with private igaming operators, as well as the required policies, programs and procedures that balance key government objectives such as consumer protection, reduction of red tape and revenue generation.

 - Administer the aming Control Act, 1992 (GCA) and Regulation 78/12.

 - Establish and uphold standards and requirements (the Registrar’s Standards for Internet Gaming) applicable to OLG with respect to its internet gaming site, to iGaming Ontario with respect to its activities, and to all registered igaming operators and suppliers.

 iGaming Ontario: Key activities

-- Execute commercial agreements with private igaming operators, once they have been registered by the AGCO, and oversee contract obligations for provision of their services in Ontario’s regulated igaming scheme.
+- Execute Operating Agreements with private igaming operators, once they have been registered by the AGCO, and oversee contract obligations for provision of their services in Ontario’s regulated igaming scheme.

 - Implement and oversee reconciliation of igaming revenues on behalf of the province.

 - Provide market insights and facilitate operator integration into the regulated market.

 - Develop and oversee iGaming Ontario’s anti-money laundering program and policies.